Information for students

 - Be an active (registered or continuing) Haskayne undergraduate or graduate student through the entire duration of the internship.

-- Not currently participating in another program funded by Mitacs.
+- Not currently be participating in another program funded by Mitacs.

-- Adhere to confidentiality policies set by the employer
+- Adhere to confidentiality policies set by the partner organization

-- Arrange to meet (in-person or virtually) monthly with their Haskayne Internship Advisor and employer supervisor to report on the progress of their project.
+- Arrange to meet (in-person or virtually) with their Haskayne Internship Advisor and partner supervisor to report on the progress of their project.
 Additional meetings may be required.

 - Meet (in-person or virtually) with supervisor weekly to report on progress of their project